 LIPP Eligible Borrowing

-Eligible borrowing includes annual law school education loans certified by HLS Student Financial Services, up to the approved student financial aid budget minus the calculated LIPP Student Contribution and any HLS Grant assistance.
+Eligible borrowing includes annual law school education loans certified by HLS Student Financial Services, up to the approved student financial aid budget minus the calculated LIPP calculation of student resources and any HLS Grant assistance.
 Borrowing done to replace assessed parent resources is eligible for LIPP assistance.
 In addition, up to $2,000 in borrowing for purchasing a computer (when done through the computer loan request process) and up to $15,000 in borrowing for bar-related expenses are LIPP eligible.
 Up to $50,000 of combined undergraduate debt and debt incurred while pursuing an eligible joint degree with another Harvard graduate school is also eligible for LIPP coverage.

 Current students interested in their LIPP eligible borrowing amount for the current academic year should log into the SFS Self-Service Portal.
 Alumni will not have access to this site and will need to contact the LIPP Staff for information regarding their eligible borrowing.